 Earthquake in San Francisco.

-San Francisco, March 1 .- A moderate ly savera earthonake shock was felt here at 8:09:08 this morning.
+San Francisco, March 1 .- A moderately severe earthquake shock was felt here at \$109:08 this morning.
 Its duration was about four seconds.
-No damage was done.
+No damof Theodore Bruback, deceased, was filed in the district court today.
+Col.